 How Do You Get Period Blood Out Of Sheets?
 I Tried 6 Different Methods

+Hence, the existential crisis occasioned by getting period blood on sheets or elsewhere.
 Of course, I eventually learned that getting some period blood in places where you didn't intend is just part of having a period.
 I also learned that my mother's preferred method of period stain removal — throw bleach at it until the stain is gone or the clothes are ruined, whichever happens first — wasn't the only way.
-But given that I had heard of so many different period stain removal methods through the years, why didn't I know the best way?
-Why do we, as a culture, have no single go-to period removal technique?
+But given that I had heard of so many different ways to get blood out of sheets and other fabrics through the years, why didn't I know the best way?
+Why do we, as a culture, have no single go-to period stain removal technique?
 There has to be one that stands out above the rest.
 I mean, we have hoverboards!
 We have self-driving cars!
 We put people on the moon and peanut butter inside crackers, yet we can't we figure out a single effective and scientifically sound way to save your underpants after you unexpectedly get a reminder of your ongoing biological fertility while at the gym?

 This question transformed from a theoretical anxiety about feminism and culture into an actual practical concern last week, after I accidentally got my period all over my sheets.
 I only own, like, two pairs of bed sheets, and I wasn't willing to sacrifice this one to the gods of inept bleaching.
 I can't just go around buying new bed sheets all the time!
 I'm not made out of gold, OK?